Fyter Fest (2019): Reception

 Around 4,200 tickets were sold for the show, with around 5,000 attendees.
 According to Dave Meltzer of the Wrestling Observer Newsletter, this number was "great for a company with no television [show], and above what house shows in markets that size are doing even by WWE."
 On America's BR Live, Fyter Fest recorded 350,000 unique viewers in total for the initial viewing, although the average number of BR Live viewers during the show itself was 140,000.
 Meltzer wrote that this was "considered a success" for BR Live.
 In non-American markets, there were around 14,000 internet pay-per-view buys via FITE TV, "very good" according to Meltzer.

 Meltzer also wrote that Fyter Fest "got a generally favorable reaction".
 The Elite versus Laredo Kid and the Lucha Bros was the best rated match at 4.50 stars.
 Moxley-Janela, rated 4.25 stars, was "great for what it was": a match featuring "extreme shocking spots".
 The next highest rated matches were the pre-show tag team match and Cody-Darby Allin at 3.75 stars.
 The pre-show matches of Allie-Leva and Nakazawa-Jebailey received "most of the negativity", but Shawn Spears' chair shot to Cody also received fans' "outrage".

 Much of the discussion after the event was due to the unprotected chair shot that Cody Rhodes took to his head from Shawn Spears following his match with Darby Allin, which necessitated the insertion of 12 surgical staples, with Jim Ross mentioning on-air about long-term health concerns for Rhodes.
 The Young Bucks claimed in an interview after the event that the chair was "gimmicked" in order to make the chair shot look unprotected (while remaining safe), but something went wrong, causing the head laceration.
 AEW received criticism by those in the industry for allowing the spot due to concerns of head trauma and CTE; by contrast, WWE legitimately banned chair shots to the head following the Chris Benoit double-murder and suicide.

 Aftermath

 A few days after Fyter Fest, a rematch between The Elite (Kenny Omega, Matt Jackson, and Nick Jackson) and the Lucha Brothers (Pentagón Jr. and Rey Fénix) and Laredo Kid was confirmed for AAA's event, Triplemanía XXVII, on August 3, 2019.

 Shawn Spears challenged Cody to a match at All Out that was made official.

+Fyter Fest would continue as an annual summer event for AEW, but held as special episodes of AEW's television programs Dynamite (2020–present), Rampage (2022–present), and Collision (2023–present).